Léo Silva (footballer, born 2000)

-Vinicius Leonardo da Silva (born 22 April 2000), commonly known as Léo Silva, is a Brazilian professional footballer who plays as a centre-back for Liga 1 club Bhayangkara.
+Vinicius Leonardo da Silva (born 22 April 2000), commonly known as Léo Silva, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Born in Paraná, Brazil, Léo started off career in the Brazilian club Ponte Preta.
 He came to Inter de Limeira in 2021, and signed on loan.
 He made his club debut on 1 March 2021, starting in a 1–0 away lose against Ferroviária in the 2021 Campeonato Paulista.

 On 13 April 2022, he joined Ferroviária of Série D.

 On 22 November 2022, he joined São Bento on a free transfer.
 Four months later, Léo signed a contract with Sampaio Corrêa for the 2023 campaign.

 Ararat-Armenia

 In July 2023, he decided to go abroad for the first time to Armenia with joined Armenian Premier League side Ararat-Armenia for 2023–24 season.
 He made his league debut for the club on 30 July 2023 as a starter in a 3–1 away win over Ararat Yerevan.
 On 11 November 2023, he scored his first league goal for Ararat-Armenia in a 2–0 home win over Shirak.